What is arthritis?

 The treatment for osteoarthritis will not affect your bone health in a negative way.
 This usually includes pain medication, topical creams, or non-steroidal anti-inflammatory medications (known as NSAIDs), appropriate exercises or physical therapy, joint splinting, or joint replacement surgery for seriously damaged larger joints such as the knee or hip.
 However, if you are inactive as a result of your condition, you may have bone loss.

-On the other hand, the medications used to treat rheumatoid arthritis, particularly steroid medications or methotrexate, may increase your risk for bone loss.
+On the other hand, the medications used to treat rheumatoid arthritis, particularly steroid medications or methotrexate, may increase your risk for bone loss, which should be discussed with your healthcare provider.

 What about diseases related to rheumatoid arthritis?
 Do they also cause bone loss?